 Like building materials, certain weather conditions create dense atmospheres that make it challenging for cell signals to cross.
 Since cellphones use radio waves, the charged ions in water interfere with their frequencies, meaning that most forms of precipitation impede signal connections.
 Snowstorms, torrential downpours, thick fog, and high humidity levels can all affect connection strength.

 Sometimes cell towers take on more than they can handle, spreading themselves too thin.
 Similar to you getting overwhelmed or exhausted after taking on too many tasks, cell towers have a max limit before their performance decreases.
 Each cell site emits electromagnetic radio waves when connected to a signal.
 However, the higher their demand, the weaker the frequency each connecting call receives.
 Many commercial buildings are located in heavily populated areas, causing a greater chance of network traffic, especially if there are limited signal sites in the area.

+Now that you know the most common issues, consider how to boost cell signal in your office.
 Ensure your connection surpasses these obstacles by investing in a quality booster for your business.
 Breaking down signal barriers in commercial buildings, literally with boosters, increases the number of frequencies undergoing successful trips from the towers to your building.
-Commercial cell phone boosters capture nearby signals, boost them, and emit those strengthened frequencies into your desired location.
+Cell phone boosters for commercial buildings capture nearby signals, boost them, and emit those strengthened frequencies into your desired location.
 Boosters add decibels to the signals, decreasing dBm ratings to an optimal -85 to -50 dBm range.
 SureCall Boosters offer commercial boosters that work in various locations, spreading the signal zones and increasing frequency levels.
 Find a signal booster that works best for your commercial site and stay connected during those crucial work calls.